datasapiens/qa-webapp/e2e/README.md

 ## Test Cases Covered

-- [x] Verify sign-up of multiple users
+- [x] Verify sign-up of multiple users.
-- [x] Verify log-in functionality
+- [x] Verify log-in functionality.
-- [x] Verify budgets can be created
+- [x] Verify budgets can be created.
-- [x] Verify budget can be allocated to another user
+- [x] Verify budget can be allocated to another user.
+- [x] Verify multiple categories can be added to a single user budget.
-- [x] Verify multiple categories can be added to budget of multiple users
+- [x] Verify multiple categories can be added to a multi-user budget.
-- [x] Compare the expense for categories in Stats page
+- [x] Compare the expense for categories with respect to users in Stats page.
-- [x] Verify deletion of the budget created
+- [x] Verify deletion of the budget created.

 ## Testing/Execution Strategy